eclecticlogic/pedal-dialect/README.md

 pedal-dialect
 =============

-Pedal-dialect is a collection of dialect (database) and provider (e.g. Hibernate) specific implementations for use with JPA.
+Pedal-dialect, a member of the Pedal family ([pedal-tx](https://github.com/eclecticlogic/pedal-tx), [pedal-loader](https://github.com/eclecticlogic/pedal-loader)), is a collection of dialect (database) and provider (e.g. Hibernate) specific implementations for use with JPA.
 It enables non-standard SQL data types (arrays, sets, bit-sets) and dialect specific features such as support for the Postgresql Copy command.

 ## Feature Highlights